Soham109/trackai/README.md

 ## Contributing

-We welcome contributions to TrackAI!
+I welcome contributions to TrackAI!
 If you have suggestions or improvements, please feel free to submit a pull request or open an issue on our [GitHub repository](https://github.com/your-username/trackai).

 ## License